Alexandria Mother and Daughter Author Children’s Book Series Aimed at Teaching Disability Awareness

 ALEXANDRIA, VA – Eight-year-old Naevia Thompson is very creative.
 She enjoys telling stories and creating comic books.
 During breakfast with her mother Parris Elliott (who works in special education with Alexandria City Public Schools), she draws or journals.
 One day while at home during the pandemic, she said, “Mommy, wouldn’t it be cool if I had magic glasses?”

 The little girl’s question planted the seed for “Naevia’s Magic Glasses: The Series.”
-The collection, with its first book expected to be released in the spring, is now in the funding phase.
-The story, based on real life events, is one of adventure, featuring a main character also named Naevia.
+The first book, “Magical Accidents Happen,” is scheduled for release next month.
+The plot of this series, based on real life events, is one of adventure, featuring a main character also named Naevia.
 One day, Naevia accidentally breaks her favorite pair of glasses.
 They are replaced with a magic pair that help her when she is confronted with challenges.
 Wearing them, she travels to meet famous women throughout American history who assist her in figuring out solutions.

 Both at home and at school, the always smiling Thompson must wear glasses due to a disability called Retina of Prematurity, or ROP for short.
 Mayo Clinic describes the condition as “abnormal blood vessel growth in the light sensitive part of the eyes (retina) of premature infants.”
 Thompson was born at 30 weeks, weighing just three pounds and two ounces.